codazoda/notes/InterviewOutline.md

 	- What experience have you had with scrum?

+- Problems

+    - Random item

+    	- You’ve got a list of items.

+        - Write some code to se­lect one at ran­dom.

+        - Any lan­guage, don’t wor­ry about syn­tax.

+        - As­sume the built-in ran­dom func­tion is good enough.

 - Environment

 	- Tell me about your preferred development environment (OS & IDE)